oracle/rwloadsim/docs/ERRORLIST.md

 The expression being assigned to a threads global variable includes the same variable.
 Each indiviaul access to threads global variables is protected by a mutex, and the assignment therefore has a race condition.

+### RWL-296 warning: "aborted prematurely"
+You have been using the abort statement and $abortnice is in effect.
+It should only be used when no other possibilities exist.
+Consider using exit in stead.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.